henry4026/bank-marketing-project/README.md

 # Exploratory Data Analysis
 - dataset has around 41,000 rows and with 21 columns
+- numerical and categorical data, use one hot encoder for categorical columns.
 - dataset is imbalance.
   - 89% is no(customer not purchase term deposit)
   - 11% is yes(custoemr purchase term deposit)